evdk1212/shimmer_effect/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Shimmer Animation
+Shimmer effect

-The Shimmer animation package provides a customizable widget that adds a shimmering animation to any Flutter widget.
+The Shimmer effect package provides a customizable widget that adds a shimmering effect to any Flutter widget.
 This can be useful for indicating that a widget is currently loading or animating, and can be applied to buttons, text fields, images, and more.

 Features

-Easily add shimmering animation to any Flutter widget Customize the duration, color, and secondary color of the shimmer animation Support for multiple directions of shimmering animation Getting Started
+Easily add shimmering effect to any Flutter widget Customize the duration, color, and secondary color of the shimmer effect Support for multiple directions of shimmering effect Getting Started

-To use the Shimmer animation package, you'll need to add it to your pubspec.yaml file and import it into your Dart code:
+To use the Shimmer effect package, you'll need to add it to your pubspec.yaml file and import it into your Dart code:

 dependencies:
-  shimmeranimation: ^1.0.0
+  shimmer_effect: ^1.0.0

-import 'package:shimmeranimation/shimmeranimation.dart';
+import 'package:shimmer_effect/shimmer_effect.dart';

 Usage

-To add a shimmer animation to a Flutter widget, simply wrap it with the Shimmeranimation widget and specify the desired properties:
+To add a shimmer effect to a Flutter widget, simply wrap it with the ShimmerEffect widget and specify the desired properties:

-ShimmerAnimation(
+ShimmerEffect(
             duration: const Duration(seconds: 1),
             color: const Color.fromARGB(141, 240, 235, 235),
             secondaryColor: Colors.white,